Taking steps towards greater independence

 • are young and pregnant

-• have children on child protection registers
+• have children with child protection plans

 • are care leavers

 • are survivors of moden day slavery/human trafficking

 There are two centres staffed 24/7 in Newton Aycliffe and Billingham which offer more intensive support.
 One of them, Hope House is pictured above.

 Once clients are sufficiently stable and have the necessary independent living skills, they can move into ROC Solid houses on local estates and enjoy ongoing, but less intensive, support.
 Many people move directly into them.

 Our skilled, well-trained support workers use Charms database for all recordings, a feature appreciated by other professionals.